widcardw/obsidian-asciimath/README.md

 ### Updating old notes

-In previous versions of the plugin users had to use this special syntax for inline math.
+In previous versions of the plugin users had to use special syntax for inline math.
 This feature is deprecated and will be removed in the future.
 > Note: default code blocks with three backticks will be supported as usual.

 New syntax integrates with default Obsidian [math blocks](https://help.obsidian.md/Editing+and+formatting/Advanced+formatting+syntax#Math) (dollar-sign blocks), which fully compatible when using both LaTeX and AsciiMath.